petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-the-shop-page.md

    The value for each spacer setting is defined by the page's [Style Book](https://learn.liferay.com/en/w/dxp/site-building/site-appearance/style-books).

-1. Click the Paragraph fragment and set its content to :  `Shop our range of eyeglasses, lenses, and sunglasses to find the one that fits your needs.`
+1. Click the *Paragraph* fragment and set its content to `Shop our range of eyeglasses, lenses, and sunglasses to find the one that fits your needs.`

 1. From the right sidebar menu, click *Styles*.